-When you think of the best street legal enduro motorcycle the word “Enduro” instinctively comes up and conjures images of rugged, high-powered motorized beasts tearing through dusty or muddy terrain, tearing up the track in a cloud of gasoline fumes, and performing spectacular feats of acrobatic genius.
+When you think of the best street legal enduro motorcycle, the word “Enduro” instinctively conjures images of rugged, high-powered motorized beasts tearing through dusty or muddy terrain, tearing up the track in a cloud of gasoline fumes, and performing spectacular feats of acrobatic genius.

-Some of the best options for street-legal bikes that are dirt and road capable for 2022 include KTM 350 EXC-F, Husqvarna 501 FE, Beta 500 RR-S, Honda CRF 300L, and the iconic Yamaha TW 200.
-Enduro bikes can be categorized based on the type of on or offroad capabilities they have.
+Some of the best options for street-legal bikes that are dirt and road-capable today include the KTM 350 EXC-F, Husqvarna 501 FE, Beta 500 RR-S, Honda CRF 300L, and the iconic Yamaha TW 200.
+Enduro bikes can be categorized based on the type of on or off-road capabilities they have.

-Street legal enduro bikes can be seen as the two-wheeled version of rally cars.
-With both rugged off-road performance suspensions and road registerable safety features, these are dirt-ready bikes that can legally be ridden on public roads.
-The 2022 catalogs include an impressive lineup.
+Street-legal enduro bikes can be seen as the two-wheeled version of rally cars.
+With rugged off-road performance suspensions and road registerable safety features, these are dirt-ready bikes that can legally be ridden on public roads.
+Today’s catalogs include an impressive lineup.

 What Makes a Dirt Bike Street Legal?

-- Tires must be DOT (Dept of Transportation) compliant and bear the DOT symbol as proof.
+- Tires must be DOT (Department of Transportation) compliant and bear the DOT symbol as proof.